R. Chandra Vs Bhagabati Shaw and Another

 The learned Magistrate also states in his Explanation, called for in this Rule.

-2. A ''Company'' as stated in the Explanation to section 17 of the Act means a body corporate and includes a firm or other ""association of
+2. A ''Company'' as stated in the Explanation to section 17 of the Act means a body corporate and includes a firm or other "association of individuals".

 Let the records be sent down as quickly as possible.